It’s all about the 70s!

 It all started with a Jalopy typewriter back in the 1970’s.
-Marie’s grandmother gave it to her merely as a toy to keep her amused on rainy days.
+Marie’s grandmother gave it to her merely as a toy to keep her amused during spring break.
 But Marie took it seriously.
 Very seriously.
 In fact her first writing exercise involved penning a series of letters to the local Member of Parliament asking for a job as her assistant.
 She was 12 (Marie, not the MP).

-After graduating from York University with a degree in English and a certificate in Public Relations from Humber College, Marie became a press secretary to a federal cabinet minister in Ottawa, Canada.
+After graduating from university with a degree in English and Public Relations, Marie worked in PR for the March of Dimes which led to her becoming a press secretary to a Federal Cabinet Minister in the Canadian Government.
 Her letter writing campaign had finally paid off.

-Escaping in 2002 with nothing more than her dignity and a good story to tell, Marie found her passion and zone of genius: she started applying old school marketing tactics to new school digital marketing.
+Escaping in 2002 with nothing more than a good story to tell, Marie found her passion and zone of genius: she started applying old school marketing tactics to new school digital marketing.
 She emerged as one of Canada’s top digital strategists and marketing thought leaders.

-Over the last 10 years, Marie has helped hundreds of other entrepreneurs turn their websites into lead generation and sales machines.
-She has taught her clients how to navigate the dramatic shift in marketing caused by overwhelmed consumers having too much choice and too little time.
-They are educated and aggressive in the way they want to self-educate and buy from businesses.
+Over the last 15 years, Marie has helped hundreds of other entrepreneurs turn their websites into lead generation and sales machines through her company Marketing CoPilot.
+She has taught clients how to navigate the dramatic shift in marketing caused by the change in buyer behaviour and the web.
 Marie has become a master of modern marketing.
 She shares her knowledge extensively on her blog and in her latest book, You Can’t Be Everywhere.